Me Too. Time’s Up. What Now?

 We shift the story from victim to survivor to thriver when we acknowledge our own power and celebrate our success.
 Just as seemingly small injuries or assaults to our personal power add up to have big effect, so do small reclamations of that power.

-At NETFLIX, we led participants through our signature P.O.W.E.R.
-Program -- a comprehensive approach to self-defense for women.
+At NETFLIX, we led participants through our signature corporate training event -- a comprehensive approach to self-defense.
 This group of Hollywood women, in the epicenter of the Time’s Up movement, practiced setting limits with each other -- in both low- and higher-risk scenarios.
 They learned to identify reactions in their bodies, so they could choose a response.
 They learned how to communicate effectively.
 And they most certainly learned how to generate power to strike, kick, defend and escape.

 These women, most of whom had never done anything like this before, were challenged, supported and celebrated.
 They left with a new sense of accomplishment and a new set of self defense tools for navigating a range of situations at work, in relationships and beyond.